isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 ```

 Something interesting has happened here.
 Invoke [TypeContext](AgdaCmd) on the
-new hole, and you will see it has type `expr: 1 ≤ 4`!
+new hole, and you will see it has type `expr:1 ≤ 4`!
 By using `ctor:s≤s`, Agda
 has moved *both* sides of the inequality closer to zero.
 It makes sense when you
 stare at the definition of `ctor:s≤s`, but it's a rather magical thing to behold
 for the first time.